gilmore-lab/protocols/terms.md

 *ICIS*: International Conference on Infant Studies.

-*Kadath*: Computer server maintained by SLEIC.
+*Hoth*: Computer server maintained by SLEIC.
 It is a temporary storage place for data from the MRI scanner before data is transferred to Hammer.

 *Low density*: EEG collected using a small number of Grass gold-cup electrodes and the Grass Amplifier.